 Emma Bennison is a singer/song-writer whose work traverses a range of musical styles and genres.
 Emma has a Bachelor of Music from the University of Queensland and has received several Trinity College awards for piano.
 She has performed at various national and international festivals and is also an arranger and choral conductor specialising in acapella music, and released an album in 2014.

-Emma is CEO of national arts and disability peak body, Arts Access Australia.
+Emma is Executive Officer for Blind Citizens Australia.
 Emma has been blind from birth.

 Tim Bullard is the Deputy Secretary (Policy) at the Department of Premier and Cabinet (DPaC).
 Tim holds a Bachelor of Arts with a major in Sociology and a Bachelor of Laws with Honours from the University of Tasmania.
 He has extensive experience in the public sector, having worked with DPaC for over ten years in various different roles.
 Tim notes his professional interests as policy development, development of legislation and intergovernmental relations.

 Dane Hunnerup is the Arts and Events Officer with the Clarence City Council whose unit is responsible for coordinating the municipality's major events.
 He also programs the music and performance art components at the Rosny Farm.
 A project manager for the Falls Festival in Marion Bay as well as a dj and musician in his own right, Dane was previously the founding Program Officer at Contemporary Music Tasmania.
 Prior to that he worked for Arts Tasmania to deliver two of the Amplified festivals.